qase-tms/reporters/src/intro/qli.md

 # Qase CLI App (qli)

-Qase CLI (or `qli`) is Qase's command line app built in Go Language, which can be used to start and complete test runs, and publish results to Qase in several formats.
+Qase CLI, or `qli` is the command line app for Qase, written in Go. `qli` can be used to start and complete test runs, and publish test results to Qase in several formats.

 You can view the source code on [GitHub](https://github.com/qase-tms/qasectl)

 ## Installation Options
+---
 ### Build from Source

 1\.
 Clone the repository: